Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Discussion

 \section{Discussion}

-\paragraph{Discrete vs. Gradual Processing.} Our layer-by-layer analysis reveals concentrated sensitivity at specific depth ranges rather than uniform processing across the network.
-In Qwen3-VL-4B, the L16--L20 region shows substantially higher OCR sensitivity than surrounding layers (Figure~\ref{fig:multi_model}), consistent with the ``OCR heads'' concentration at 50--60\% depth reported by \citet{ocrheads}.
+\paragraph{Depth Bands, Not Single Layers.} Our layer-by-layer analysis reveals concentrated sensitivity at specific depth bands rather than at a rigid single-layer location or uniform processing across the network.
+In Qwen3-VL-4B, the L16--L20 region shows substantially higher OCR sensitivity than surrounding layers (Figure~\ref{fig:multi_model}), consistent with the ``OCR heads'' concentration at 50--60\% depth reported by \citet{baek2025large}.
 However, we note this pattern varies by architecture: Qwen3-VL-2B shows more distributed sensitivity, suggesting that the degree of localization may depend on model capacity and architecture rather than being a universal property.
+Furthermore, while architecture dictates the general depth band (early vs.\ mid), dataset-specific properties (e.g., text density, layout reliance) shift the exact peak sensitivity layer within that band (Table~\ref{tab:cross_dataset}).

 \paragraph{Interference Effects.} The improvement in CountBench under OCR removal was unexpected.
 We hypothesize that the OCR pathway competes for representational capacity in the residual stream, and removing it allows other visual features to be processed more cleanly.
 This ``interference'' interpretation is supported by the layer-specificity of the effect: interventions at L16 (+4.8pp) and multi-layer L16--20 (up to +6.9pp) improve counting, but layer sensitivity varies for other tasks.
 Notably, L18 interventions cause RWQ collapse ($-$13pp) while L17 and L19 preserve it (Table~\ref{tab:qwen4b_complete}), suggesting L18 encodes representations shared between OCR and general visual reasoning.

-\paragraph{Cross-Model Scaling.} Comparison across the Qwen3-VL family reveals that larger models develop more localized OCR routing.
-The 2B model shows distributed sensitivity spanning L8--15 with a secondary late peak at L25--26, while the 4B model concentrates OCR processing into a 4--5 layer bottleneck at L16--L20.
-We hypothesize that this architectural consolidation could make targeted intervention easier as models scale---a counterintuitive but potentially important finding for interpretability research, though validation across more model sizes is needed.
-We speculate that larger models develop more specialized circuits with cleaner separation between capabilities, but this remains to be confirmed.
+We note that these interference findings apply primarily to sparse scene text (as in EgoTextVQA and OCRBench); in dense document settings where text is tightly coupled with layout analysis, removing OCR directions may have qualitatively different effects on downstream reasoning.